pookleblinky/apocalyptic-vignettes/pbta/GMsheet.md

 - Build a bigger world through play.
 - Create interesting dilemmas, not interesting plots.
 - Address yourself to the characters, not the players.
+- Start and end your moves with the fiction.
 - Make your move, but misdirect.
 - Make your move, but never speak its name.
 - Look at your NPCs and ideas through crosshairs.
 - Name everyone, make everyone human.
 Even the zombies.
 - Ask provocative questions and build on the answers.
 - Respond with challenging circumstances and occasional rewards.
 - Be a fan of the players’ characters.
+They'll need one.
 - Think offscreen, too.
 - Sometimes, reflect a question back upon the players.
 - Make the players' characters feel overwhelmed and confused